chingu-voyages/v17-toucans-team-01/README.md

 - All Pull Requests and code merging will take place in the project's Github repo.
 - To reduce merge conflicts, the destination branch should be pulled into the merging branch prior to opening a pull request.
+- To test changes and review a PR locally before approving it, [read modifying an active pull request locally](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/checking-out-pull-requests-locally#modifying-an-active-pull-request-locally).
+For the purposes of testing, just use the commands in "Step 1" which brings the PR local.
+After testing, you can go back to Github and approve or comment on the PR.

 #### Development Branch